 Connect With Us

 Kaylee was born and raised in Wyoming and is passionate about the Cowboy State and its open spaces.
 She graduated from Colorado State University with a Bachelor’s degree in Anthropology and a minor in History.
 She’s an avid traveler and has been to 30 U.S. States, Canada, Mexico, Ireland, Scotland, and Bermuda, with a list of many more to visit.
 Traveling the world has taught her to appreciate the beauty and wildness of her home state and she’s dedicated to helping keep Wyoming, Wyoming.
-In her free time, Kaylee enjoys reading, traveling, and spending time with her fiance and kids.
+In her free time, Kaylee enjoys reading, traveling, and spending time with her husband and kids.

 Cell Phone- 307-286-9840